Tit Mellil

-Tit Mellil is a town and municipality in Médiouna Province of the Casablanca-Settat region of Morocco.
-It is also a southeastern suburb of the city of Casablanca.
+Tit Mellil is a town and municipality in Médiouna Province.
+It serves as a southeastern suburb of the city of Casablanca.
 It lies along National Route 9, 16.1 km by road, southeast of downtown Casablanca.
-At the time of the 2004 census, the commune had a total population of 11710 people living in 2340 households.
+In the 2024 census, the commune recorded 56,019 inhabitants living in 13,927 households.

+It is best known for the Casablanca Tit Mellil Airport.